Phil Gosselin: Philadelphia Phillies

-In December 2018, Gosselin signed a minor league deal as a free agent with the Philadelphia Phillies.
-While with the 2019 Phillies’ minor league AAA Lehigh Valley IronPigs, he batted .314/.405 (8th in the league)/.497, with five triples (tied for 7th), eight home runs, and 47 RBIs, in 296 at bats, playing primarily second base.
+On December 21, 2018, Gosselin signed a minor league deal as a free agent with the Philadelphia Phillies.
+While with the 2019 Triple–A Lehigh Valley IronPigs, he batted .314/.405 (8th in the league)/.497, with five triples (tied for 7th), eight home runs, and 47 RBIs, in 296 at bats, playing primarily second base.

-Gosselin’s 2019 MLB Phillies stat line included batting .262/.294/.308, with three doubles, no home runs, and seven RBIs, in 65 at bats; he pinch hit 35 times and played six games in left field, five games at shortstop, and one game at third base.
+Gosselin's 2019 MLB Phillies stat line included batting .262/.294/.308, with three doubles, no home runs, and seven RBIs, in 65 at bats; he pinch hit 35 times and played six games in left field, five games at shortstop, and one game at third base.

 On December 12, 2019, Gosselin was re-signed to a minor league contract by the Phillies, with an invitation to 2020 spring training.
 On July 24, 2020, Gosselin had his contract selected to the 40-man roster, and the 30-man active roster.
-He made his 2020 Phillies debut on July 25, in the starting lineup, against the Miami Marlins by going 3-3 with 2 home runs.
+He made his 2020 Phillies debut on July 25, in the starting lineup, against the Miami Marlins by going 3–3 with 2 home runs.
 Gosselin sustained his hitting as the season went on, prompting manager Joe Girardi to start Gosselin whenever the opposing starting pitcher was a lefty.
 He also took online college courses from UVA during the season to complete his bachelor's degree in economics.
-On October 30, 2020, Gosselin was outrighted off of the 40-man roster and elected free agency.
+On October 30, Gosselin was outrighted off of the 40-man roster and elected free agency.